 So we know Snout Soother is a fix, but why is my dog’s nose dry?

 Let’s back things up a bit.
 It’s important that you understand what’s going on with your dog’s nose before treating it.
 Dogs with dry noses may just be as common as humans with dry noses, especially during winter, or if you live in a dry region with extreme weather conditions.

 Some breeds are especially prone to this or genetically inherit it

-Certain Brachycephalic breeds like Pugs or Bulldogs may lick their nose excessively and therefore experience dryness.
+Certain Brachycephalic breeds like Pugs or American bulldogs may lick their nose excessively and therefore experience dryness.
 Other breeds, like Shih-Tzu, Pekingese, Maltese, or Lhasa Apsos may develop crusty noses too.
 Dehydration or sunburn can also cause dryness.
 Dogs can even have allergies, just like humans!

 👉 Make sure to remove allergens from your dog’s environment if you suspect this is the cause of their dry nose.
 This could be things like specific treats, or even plastic water or food bowls.